kartikverma33/kartikverma33/README.md

 Hello,

-I'm an engineering student with a passion for AI and machine learning.
-I've worked on various projects, from developing backend tools to experimenting with LLMs.
+I'm an engineering student with a passion for Web And App Development.
+I've worked on various full stack projects and working applications.

 ---